 This course will contain three types of quizzes - the Self-Quiz, the Graded Quiz, and the Review Quiz.
 These quizzes may contain multiple-choice, true/false, or short answer questions.
 The results of the Self-Quiz will not count towards your final grade.
 However, it is highly recommended that you complete the Self-Quiz to ensure that you have adequately understood the course materials.
 Along with the Reading Assignments, the results of the Self-Quiz should be used as part of an iterative learning process, to thoroughly cover and test your understanding of course material.
 You should use the results of your Self-Quiz as a guide to go back and review relevant sections of the Reading Assignments.
 Likewise, the Review Quiz will not count towards your final grade but should also be used to assist you in a comprehensive review and full understanding of all course material, in preparation for your Final Exam.
-Lastly, the results of the Graded Quiz will be provided by your instructor.
+Lastly, the results of the Graded Quiz will count towards your final grade.
+Specific instructions on the format and content of the Graded Quiz will be provided by your instructor.